cyber-carpentry/group6/README.md

 This is a clone of the repository that hosts the code of a hydrology-related research paper, published by Sadler et al. 2018 (https://doi.org/10.1016/j.jhydrol.2018.01.044).
 This repo serves as a use case of setting up and running a research reproducibility workflow.

 The following changes & additions were made:
-* Debug and modified python, Jupyter Notebook, and R codes to determine dependencies and fix broken links to data.
+* Debug and modified python, Jupyter Notebooks, and R codes to determine dependencies and fix broken links to data.
-* Docker containers for 3 processes (2 parallel for data analytics and a subsequent serial one for modeling).
+* Addition of docker containers for 4 processes (2 parallel for data analytics and 2 subsequent serial ones for final model generation).
 * Automated the entire workflow process using dockers.

 ## Reproducibility Instructions